Key takeaways

 The future of compounded semaglutide

-Overall, Dr. Vukasinov says the petition will likely protect patients from unsafe formulations but, at the same time, exacerbate issues of affordability and access unless the FDA takes steps to counteract those existing issues.
+Overall, Dr. Vukasinov says the ban will likely protect patients from unsafe formulations but, at the same time, exacerbate issues of affordability and access unless the FDA takes steps to counteract those existing issues.

 The bottom line